-PostgreSQL has earned a strong reputation for its proven architecture, reliability, data integrity, robust feature set, extensibility, and the dedication of the open source community behind the software to consistently deliver performant and innovative solutions.
+PostgreSQL has earned a strong reputation for its proven architecture, reliability, data integrity, robust feature set, extensibility, and the dedication of the open-source community behind the software to consistently deliver performant and innovative solutions.

-- Distinct storage engine that facilitates high performance
+- Distinct storage engine that facilitates high performance.

-- 24/7 uptime with a range of high availability solutions
+- 24/7 uptime with a range of high availability solutions.

-- Comprehensive support for transactions
+- Comprehensive support for transactions.

 Microsoft SQL Server

-depending on structural needs.
+Organizations can implement a Microsoft SQL Server on-premise or in the cloud, depending on structural needs.
 It can also run on Windows, Linux, or Docker systems.
 As part of the Microsoft toolkit, many Microsoft’s applications and software integrate well with Microsoft SQL Server.

 Does your enterprise need a more comprehensive data strategy?
 Contact Zuar for a data strategy assessment.

-Other Database Options:
+Other Database Options

 Wide Column Stores